andrewveda/SRM-VEC-English-PWA/README.md

 # SRM VEC English PWA

-An interactive gamified PWA that turns English learning into a daily mission, strengthening skills and helping students at SRM Valliammai Engineering College fall in love with consistent learning.
+An interactive gamified PWA that turns English learning into a daily mission, strengthening skills and helping students of SRM Valliammai Engineering College fall in love with consistent learning.

 Students complete short quests every day, earn streaks, and track progress through a visual dashboard.